ARF900 – 8.00 Hours

 - Registration for this course must be done 30 days before class.

-- Classes are subject to cancellation 14 days before class if student participation is low.
-The student will have the option to attend the next scheduled class.
+- Classes are subject to cancellation 14 days before class if participant participation is low.
+The participant will have the option to attend the next scheduled class.

 - If registering with a purchase order, please use our Registration Form and fax it to (979) 458-0506.